annotation/text-fabric/docs/Create/Convert.md

         `warn=False` continue after warnings but do show them;

         `warn=None` suppress all warnings.

+    ???+ info "force=False"
+        This forces the process to continue after errors.
+        Your TF set might not be valid.
+        Yet this can be useful during testing, when you know that not everything is OK, but you want to check some results.
+        Especially when dealing with large datasets, you might want to test with little pieces.
+But then you get a kind of non-fatal errors that stand in the way of testing.
+For those cases: `force=True`.

     ???+ info "generateTf=True"
         You can pass `False` here to suppress the actual writing of TF data.